brandonmarshal/lsx-demo-theme/logs/week45/logs-week45-day1.md

 ## Time Logs

 -   3.30 hrs - Working on LS-1207 and LS-1507.
 -   2.15 hrs - Continued working on LS-1207, having to research a lot of decision because I do not want to make the wrong one.
 Will run it by Zared before implementing.
+-   3.20 hrs - Working on LS-1207 did work in the ls-theme repo, will create the PR for tomorrow.

 ---